5 Non-Obvious SEO Tips

 There is no greater deterrent to a website visitor than when they notice obvious 3rd party software popping up all over the place.

-With sumome you can customise the pop-up forms and emails to suit your personal brand, so your visitors and readers will think this is software you have had specifically created for your business.
+With sumome, you can customise the pop-up forms and emails to suit your personal brand, so your visitors and readers will think this is software you had specifically created for your business.

-And that’s pretty cool reputation to have if you are just starting out
+And that’s a pretty cool reputation to have if you are just starting out.

 You can even change how quickly a pop-up shows up on your website:

 As you can see on the right, you can set a custom frequency.